Strategic Plan & Performance

 Milwaukee positions itself as a water-centric city—a hub of innovation and investment in water technology and infrastructure, and an area rich in water resources that provide opportunities for recreation and well-being.
 Yet, Milwaukee’s water workforce does not reflect the diversity of its residents.
 To build a more equitable workforce, we must identify, understand, and address barriers to entry, particularly for people living in communities that face limited economic and social opportunities.

-In 2018-2020, the Milwaukee Water Equity Taskforce focused its efforts on equitable, living-wage employment as a priority for water equity.
+In 2018-2021, the Milwaukee Water Equity Taskforce focused its efforts on equitable, living-wage employment as a priority for water equity.
 First, to better understand the barriers to equitable employment in Milwaukee’s water sector, Milwaukee Water Commons contracted with the University of Wisconsin-Milwaukee Center for Economic Development to undertake a comprehensive water sector Needs Assessment as part of the team process.
 National and local water sector research, interviews with selected stakeholders, and multiple community focus group discussions on barriers to living-wage employment in Milwaukee’s water sector augmented this assessment.
 The team also participated in monthly meetings, quarterly learning exchanges with the US Water Alliance’s seven Taskforce cities, and constant team communication and collaboration.
+The Water Equity Taskforce, Insights for the Water Sector report, features successes and learnings from each city's Water Equity Roadmaps, and insights for a collaborative approach to water equity.

 Water equity is about “just and fair inclusion,” when ALL people have a say in decisions that affect their lives.
 In the context of “water,” it means: